 - Add the content of the mortar, stir, add the glass of water and a little salt and wait for it to boil, turning up the heat slightly.
 When the stock boils, remove from the heat, put it in the saucepan where the cauliflower florets are and cook it over low heat for 10 minutes, stirring occasionally so that the sauce mixes well with the cauliflower.
 After this time, remove from the heat, let it temper a bit to enhance the flavor and serve.

-- When frying cauliflower, the oil should ideally cover the pan a couple of fingers.
+- When frying cauliflower, the ideal thing is that the oil covers the pan a couple of fingers.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!